polkadot-fellows/RFCs/text/0031-corejam.md

 In this alternative, actual ordering is only guaranteed going *into* the Availability Protocol, not at the point of Accumulation.

 The (on-chain) repercussion of the Availability Protocol completing for the Work Package is that each Work Result becomes scheduled for Accumulation at the end of the Relay-chain Block Execution along with other Work Results from the same Work Class.
-The Ordering of Registration is replicated here for all Work Results present.
+The Ordering of Reporting is replicated here for all Work Results present.
 If the Availability Protocol delays the Accumulation of a prerequisite Work Result, then the dependent Work Result may be Accumulated in a block prior to that of its dependency.
 It is assumed that the *Accumulation* logic will be able to handle this gracefully.

 It is also possible (though unexpected in regular operation) that Work Packages never complete the Availability Protocol.
 Such Work Packages eventually time-out and are discarded from Relay-chain state.